munificent/craftinginterpreters/book/introduction.md

 you aren't that familiar with Java, don't freak out.
 I try to stick to a fairly minimal subset of it.
 I use the diamond operator from Java 7 to make things a little more terse, but that's about it as far as "advanced" features go.
-If you know another object-oriented language like C# or C++, you can probably muddle through fine.
+If you know another object-oriented language like C# or C++, you can muddle through.

 By the end of part II, we'll have a simple, readable implementation.
 What we won't have is a *fast* one.
-It also leans on the Java virtual machine's runtime facilities, but we want to learn how Java *itself* implements those things.
+It also takes advantage of the Java virtual machine's own runtime facilities.
+We want to learn how Java *itself* implements those things.

 ## The Second Interpreter

-So in the next part, we'll start all over again, but this time in C. C is the perfect language for understanding how an implementation *really* works, all the way down to the bytes in memory and the code flowing through the CPU.
+So in the next part, we start all over again, but this time in C. C is the perfect language for understanding how an implementation *really* works, all the way down to the bytes in memory and the code flowing through the CPU.

-A big reason that we're using C is so I can show you things C is particularly good at, but that *does* mean you'll need to be pretty handy with it.
+A big reason that we're using C is so I can show you things C is particularly good at, but that *does* mean you'll need to be pretty comfortable with it.
 You don't have to be the reincarnation of Dennis Ritchie, but you shouldn't be spooked by pointers either.

 If you aren't there yet, pick up an introductory book on C and chew through it, then come back here when you're done.
 In return, you'll come away from this book